julismail/Markov/README.md

 This is the repository of our paper "A Study on Image-based Representation Malware Detection Utilizing Extended Malimg Dataset"

 We compare two different image representation with Grayscale image and High Order Markov Chain for malware detection.
-Dataset Grayscale image are Malimga dataset from Nataraj https://dl.acm.org/doi/pdf/10.1145/2016904.2016908
+Dataset Grayscale image are Malimg dataset from Nataraj https://dl.acm.org/doi/pdf/10.1145/2016904.2016908

 We extended Malimg dataset with benign samples for malware detection.
 The benign samples were collected from fresh Windows Installation and validated.